arbabnazar/ansible-roles/common/README.md

 Common Ansible Role for Ubuntu Server:
 ---
+ There's a blog post that I wrote to go along with this.
+[Check it out!]

  With this role you can prepare your machine to do the following tasks:

  - Install the minimum essential packages